VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/A-B_force_sense_switching/README.md

 - **Switch State:** Primary initially.
 After running in the SpikeSafe's DC mode for 10 seconds, it will be switched to Auxiliary.
 After running any testing with an Auxiliary source, it will go back to Primary to once again run with SpikeSafe operation.

 ## Circuit Diagram
 The following circuit diagram shows illustrates the basic circuitry that makes up the Force Sense Selector Switch.
-It is a true hardware switch that isolates a one source when the other source is active.
+It is a true hardware switch that isolates one source when the other source is active.

 ![](Switch_Hardware_Setup_Diagram.png)